How we collect your personal information

 We will only collect and use your personal information (as described in section 4) in accordance with data protection laws.
 Our grounds for processing your personal information are as follows:

 Legitimate Interests – We may use and process some of your personal information where we have sensible and legitimate business grounds for doing so.
 Under European privacy laws there is a concept of "legitimate interests" as a justification for processing your personal information.
 Our legitimate interests for processing your personal information are:

-From May 2018, you will have a right to object to our use of your personal information for these legitimate interests including where we may use your personal information to create a profile to inform customer demographics.
-If you raise an objection we will stop processing your personal information unless very exceptional circumstances apply, in which case we will let you know why we are continuing to process your personal information.
+You have the right to object to our use of your personal information at any time.
+If you raise an objection, we will stop processing your personal information unless very exceptional circumstances apply, in which case we will let you know why we are continuing to process your personal information.
 Please contact us at firstname.lastname@example.org if you wish to exercise this right.

 6. What cookies do we use?

 A cookie is a very small text file placed on your computer or device.
 Cookies help us to: